ballerina-platform/ballerina-lang/stdlib/cache/src/main/ballerina/src/cache/Module.md

 };
 ```

 The Ballerina Cache module provides a `Cache` object, which is a map data structure based implementation of the `AbstractCache` object.
+It is not recommended to insert `()` as the value of the cache since it doesn't make any sense to cache a nil.
 Also, it provides the `LruEvictionPolicy` object, which is based on the LRU eviction algorithm.

 While initializing the `Cache`, the developer has to pass the following parameters as the cache configurations.
 - `capacity` - Max number of entries allowed for the cache